mufti11/white_dune/README.txt

 - a graphical editor to load/create/store X3D/VRML97 files
 - a simple NURBS/Superformula/Subdivide based 3D modeller
 - a 3D animation tool
-- a commandline X3D/VRML97 compiler in development
+- a commandline X3D/VRML97 compiler
 - a program with (currently) 3 different GUIs
 - a program for beginners/children to create their first 3D animation ("-4kids")
 - a tool (and examples) that supports you in learning X3D or VRML97